 North Royalton Middle School is 239,000 square feet and is able to accommodate 1,600 students.
-Currently, NRMS has approximately 90 teachers that instruct roughly 1,400 students.
-Upon arriving to NRMS, students, parents, teachers and community members enter through a large atrium surrounded by windows.
+Currently, NRMS has approximately 90 teachers that instruct roughly 1,300 students.
+Upon arriving to NRMS, students, parents, teachers and community members enter into a secure reception area.
 The building has two academic wings, consisting of two floors.
 Each floor is designed as a grade-level pod with the science labs in the center.
 The fine arts department is located in the front of the building and contains separate band and choir rooms.
 NRMS has two gymnasiums that are used both during and after the school day for academic and co-curricular activities.
-The purple gym contains a stage and a foldable wall.
-The foldable wall allows the gym to open into the cafeteria for various performances.
-The media center contains multiple computer labs and independent computer stations that are utilized by classes and students.
-The media center also includes a loft where meetings are held and academic teams host student recognition assemblies.
-NRMS also has a computer lab in each academic wing that classes utilize on a daily basis in addition to many Chromebook carts.
+The media center, remodeled in 2021, houses large and small group meeting spaces that are utilized by classes and students.
+The media center also includes a loft where meetings are held and interdisciplinary teams host student recognition assemblies.
+NRMS issues a Chromebook device to all students in grades 5 through 8.

 The safety of each student at NRMS is of the utmost importance; consequently, each door is locked during school hours.
 Only teachers and staff with the proper identification and badge can gain access.
 Furthermore, the school’s main entrance, as well as other entry points and many areas of the school are monitored by video surveillance.

 North Royalton Middle School day begins at 8:00 AM and ends at 3:00 PM.
-NRMS’s flexible block schedule allows for four and five teacher academic teams to create learning activities that extend past the class period.
-Moreover, the schedule also embraces an flex period where teachers can meet the individual needs of all learners.
+NRMS’s flexible schedule allows for interdisciplinary teams to create learning activities that extend past the class period.
+Moreover, the schedule also embraces a flex period where teachers can meet the individual needs of all learners.